CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 In this exercise, you will configure Azure VMs running SUSE Linux Enterprise Server to accommodate a highly available SAP NetWeaver deployment.

-## Task 1: Configure networking of the database tier Azure VMs.
+## Task 1: Configure networking of the database tier Azure VMs

    > **Note**: Before you start this task, ensure that the template deployments you initiated in the previous exercise have successfully completed.